chriskrycho/v5.chriskrycho.com/site/notes/2025/03/TypeScript Native Port Some Questions.md

   - at: 2025-03-11T09:21:00-0600
     changes: Added some footnotes and deployed `<abbr>` a few places.

+qualifiers:
+  audience: |
+    Folks who use TypeScript—and especially those with an eye to extensions and integrations with TypeScript.

 summary: >
     The TypeScript team is rewriting the compiler for speed.
 This is great!
 But they chose Go.
 That’s… weird.
 Really, really weird.